-Metformin may rarely be associated with the development of lactic acidosis, defined as a metabolic acidosis with lactate $\geq 5.0$ mM.
-If hospitalization or an unexplained metabolic acidosis occurs, metformin will be discontinued immediately and not restarted.
+Metformin may rarely be associated with the development of lactic acidosis, defined as a metabolic acidosis with lactate ≥ 5.0 mM.
+If an otherwise unexplained metabolic acidosis occurs, metformin should be discontinued immediately and not restarted.
 The participant will be evaluated and treated appropriately.